 The flavor profile of Arabica coffee is one of its most distinguishing factors.
 Unlike Robusta, which has a stronger, more bitter flavor, Arabica beans are known for their mild, smooth, and often fruity notes.
 Depending on the region where it’s grown, Arabica beans can have hints of berries, chocolate, nuts, and even floral undertones, offering a unique sensory experience in every cup.

-Understanding Strength in Coffee
+Understanding the Strength of Coffee

 Before we delve deeper into whether Arabica is “strong,” it’s essential to understand what people typically mean by coffee strength.
 When discussing coffee strength, there are two key factors to consider: caffeine content and flavor intensity.